This photo includes some of our previous partners as well as our current partners.

 As part of the training process, consultations with a GP Registrar may be video recorded.
 This will only be done with your prior consent and you have the right to decline.

-Congratulations to Dr Michelle Kirkwood who has now completed her GP training with our practice.
+Congratulations to Dr Kirsty Toms and Dr Chin Lee who have now completed their GP training with our practice.
 We are sad to see Dr Lee go.
 Dr Toms is joining the Practice as a salaried GP.

 There are no medical students assigned to work alongside our doctors at the present time.